avibrazil/iOSbackup/README.md

 ```

 ### Restore Entire Folder Containing _Photos_ and their Metadata
+This content is located in the `Media` folder of `CameraRollDomain` domain.
-This will exclude videos from restoration.
+This example will exclude videos from restoration.
 ```python
 >>> b.getFolderDecryptedCopy(
 	'Media',